mkreman/Forensic-Detection-of-Median-Filtering-in-Digital-Images-Cao_2010/README.md

 # Forensic Detection of Median Filtering in Digital Images
 This GitHub project presents the Python code for detecting median filtering in images based on the [study](https://ieeexplore.ieee.org/abstract/document/5583869) done by Gang Cao, Yao Zhao, Rongrong Ni, Lifang Yu, Huawei Tian.
 I used the [UCID Dataset](https://www.researchgate.net/publication/220979862_UCID_An_uncompressed_color_image_database) for training the model.
-The study aims to detect the tempering process on image documents done by forgery makers.
+The study aims to detect the tempering process using median filtering on image documents done by forgery makers.

 # Overview
 This project follows the following steps
 - Grayscale images are being used by converting the images into grayscale images in the standard manner.
 - The UCID dataset is considered as negative images (original uncompressed images) for the model.
 - Positive images are created by applying median filtering on the same dataset images.
-- Hyperparameters are tunned using cross-validation.
+- Hyperparameters are tuned using cross-validation.
 - ROC curves are created and the results given in the paper are verified.

 # Data Preparing